Classics and Modern Languages

 Option B – Years 1–2 (Terms 1–5)

-• First University Examinations in Classics: 6–9 papers
+• First University Examinations in Classics: 6–9 papers, reflecting the advanced focus in Classics during the first five terms

 Final Years (after the year abroad)

-• Final University Examinations: 9 papers total (8 required + 1 optional), plus an oral exam in the modern language
+• Final University Examinations: 9 papers in total (8 compulsory plus 1 optional), complemented by an oral examination in the modern language

-(Exact paper choices and formats may change over time — current details are available on the Classics and Modern Languages websites.)
+Please note that paper choices and assessment formats may be updated; current and detailed information is available on the official Classics and Modern Languages webpages.

 Academic Requirements

-A-levels: AAA (including an A in Latin and/or Greek if taken)
+• A-levels: AAA, with at least an A in Latin and/or Greek if studied

-Scottish Advanced Highers: AA/AAB (with A in Latin if studied)
+• Scottish Advanced Highers: AA or AAB, including an A in Latin where applicable

 Subject Requirements